-Few things beat a visit to an English Garden at the height of an English Summer and Devon is blessed with some amazing gardens that are open to the public.(...And In reality keen gardeners will appreciate gardens in all seasons.)
+Few things beat a visit to an English Garden at the height of an English Summer and Devon is blessed with some amazing gardens that are open to the public.(...And in reality keen gardeners will appreciate gardens in all seasons.)
 There are also wonderful historic houses that help make a visit special whatever the weather.
-Listed below are just some of the historic houses and gardens that are within easy reach of the Hesketh Crescent Apartment.
+Listed below are just some of the historic houses and gardens that are within easy reach of our Lisburne Place Luxury Town House.

 This has got to be one of the most beautiful gardens in the country (if not the World) Perched high on the cliffs and with stunning views of The Salcombe Estuary this garden is stuffed full of exotic plants including palms, banana trees, citrus trees and olives.
 This is thanks to its unique micro climate which makes it the hottest mainland garden that The National Trust has.
 Originally owned by the inventor Otto Overbeck, the garden is really the star as the house is actually a very dreary design.
 Having said that, the contents of the house are well worth a look.